 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), ("ASU 2016-02").
 The purpose of ASU 2016-02 is to provide financial statement users a better understanding of the amount, timing, and uncertainty of cash flows arising from leases.
 The adoption of ASU 2016-02 will result in the recognition of a right-of-use asset and a lease liability for most operating leases.
 New disclosure requirements include qualitative and quantitative information about the amounts recorded in the financial statements.
 In September 2017, the FASB issued ASU 2017-13, Revenue Recognition (Topic 605), Revenue from Contracts with Customers (Topic 606), Leases (Topic 840), and Leases (Topic 842), which provides additional implementation guidance on the previously issued ASU 2016-02 Leases (Topic 842).
-ASU 2016-02 requires a lessee to recognize assets and liabilities on the balance sheet for leases with lease terms greater than 12 months.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
 ASU 2016-02 requires a modified retrospective transition by means of a cumulative-effect adjustment to retained earnings as of the beginning of the fiscal year in which the guidance is effective with the option to elect certain practical expedients.
 Early adoption is permitted.
 On April 1, 2019, the Company adopted this standard.
 See Note 16-Leases for additional discussion of the impact of the adoption of ASU 2016-02.

-In June 2018, the FASB issued ASU 2018-07, "Shared-Based Payment Arrangements with Nonemployees" (Topic 505), ("ASU 2018-07").
+In June 2018, the FASB issued ASU 2018-07, "Share-Based Payment Arrangements with Nonemployees" (Topic 505), ("ASU 2018-07").
 ASU 2018-07 simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under ASU 2018-07, most of the guidance on such payments to nonemployees will be aligned with the requirements for share-based payments granted to employees.
 Under the ASU 2018-07, the measurement of equity-classified nonemployee share-based payments will be fixed on the grant date, as defined in ASC 718, and will use the term nonemployee vesting period, rather than requisite service period.
 The amendments in this update are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted if financial statements have not yet been issued.
 The Company adopted ASU 2018-07 on April 1, 2019 and it did not have a material impact on the Company's condensed consolidated financial statements.